-This is an operation that removes the excess skin and fat in the upper part of the back extending around into the armpit.
+This is an operation that removes the excess skin and subcutaneous fat from the upper part of the back.

 As a result of removing the excess skin and fat in this area, the contour of the skin in the upper part of the back is improved.
 There is also an improvement and re-contouring of the skin on the lower back as a result of the lift produced.